atlas-bi/website/src/docs/library/webserver-setup.md

 - Java JRE.
 You can check your current install by running `java --version` in command prompt.
 Java can be downloaded [here](https://www.oracle.com/java/technologies/downloads/#jdk17-windows).
   - Add a system environment variable "JAVA_HOME" that points to the install path of java.
 Most likely something close to `C:\Program Files\Java\jdk-17.0.1`

-After installing the server should be rebooted, or the web services restarted (`Web Deployment Agent Service` and `Web Management Service`).

 ## Setup IIS